vizeet/BitcoinHDWallet/README.md

 ```

 3. Create USB for code and data

 Automated script:
 ```bash
 ./create_partition.sh /dev/<device>
 ```

 Manual steps:
-You can use any partition manager to create two partition.
+You can use any partition manager to create following two partition.
    1. Create empty partition (requires less than 100mb space) for code and copy iso to the partition.
-   2. Create ext4/fat32 partition with a label
+   2. Create ext4/fat32 partition with a label "data"

 ```bash
 sudo dd if=disk.iso of=/dev/<partition 1>